openstack-archive/dragonflow/doc/source/specs/control_plane_testing.rst

 1. We will measure time to create one or group of objects
 2. We will measure CPU usage

-Now we will be able to perfom regression tests and compare results with new and old Dragonflow versions.
+Now we will be able to perform regression tests and compare results with new and old Dragonflow versions.
 In addition, we can run similar tests against the Neutron OVN deployment and compare results with the Neutron Dragonflow deployment.